feature-hub/feature-hub/README.md

     [semver-compatible](https://semver.org) with the declared dependencies in
     the Feature App definition.

-A Feature App can either be a "React Feature App" or a "DOM Feature App".
+Assuming the [`@feature-hub/react`][react-pkg] package is used, a Feature App can be either a "React Feature App" or a "DOM Feature App":

 1. A React Feature App definition's `create` method returns a Feature App object with a `render` method that itself returns a `ReactNode`.